kentbrew/blockr/README.md

 - grab @freebsdgirl's list of GamerGate hooligans from https://github.com/freebsdgirl/ggautoblocker.
 - block however many of these that you want

+#### Whoa, it looks like this hits the `/report_spam` endpoint.
+Does it report for spam?

+No, because we're leaving the `report_type` parameter out.
+Sorry, the endpoint has a confusing name; personally I would have called it `/block`, to complement the `/unblock` endpoint.

 #### How do I use it?

 - Use the Download ZIP button on this page to get the archive containing manifest.json and blockr.js.